 Insufficient Rewards To Teach Others

 Recruiting is important, but so is supporting your team members.
 Some companies don’t adequately do this through compensation.
-Paying only a few levels of bonuses is insufficient to encourage and reward the team building behavior.
+Paying only a few levels of bonuses is insufficient to encourage and reward team-building behavior.
 Simply put, without adequate compensation, teams aren’t built or if they are built, they aren’t strong.

 Incomplete Plan Design